scala/docs.scala-lang/_overviews/scala-book/two-types-variables.md

 As before:

 - Save that code in a file named *Hello3.scala*
-- Compile and run it with `scala-cli run Hello3.scala`
+- Compile and run it with `scala run Hello3.scala`